HwWobbe/WipHww/README.md

 * https://github.com/hk21702
 * start designing the cascade-migration methodologies
 * * ideally these will be sub-contracted (so the decumentaion will need to be better.
+* * * should this arfchitecture be discussed with the Community?

 ## emerging Topics summary
 * ...